MrGoodbeer.com

 * Some brands of rice extract contain gluten.
 Please read the label carefully before using.

 Northwestern Extract makes a GF rice extract.
-Here is a list of retailers that carry their products.

 ** Since it is possible that some manufacturers of brewing yeast could culture their product in a gluten-containing malt, a reader informed me that DCL's Saf T-58 dry ale yeast and Lallemand's Danstar Windsor are gluten free.